awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 Here are the details about each AWS service integration\.

 **AWS Audit Manager**  <a name="integration-aws-audit-manager"></a>
-Security Hub sends findings to AWS Audit Manager for controls from the PCI DSS and Foundational Security Best Practices standards\.
+Security Hub sends control findings to Audit Manager\.
 These findings help Audit Manager users to prepare for audits\.
 To learn more about Audit Manager, see the [https://docs.aws.amazon.com/audit-manager/latest/userguide/what-is.html](https://docs.aws.amazon.com/audit-manager/latest/userguide/what-is.html)\.
+[AWS Security Hub checks supported by AWS Audit Manager](https://docs.aws.amazon.com/audit-manager/latest/userguide/control-data-sources-ash.html) lists the controls for which Security Hub sends findings to Audit Manager\.

 **Amazon Detective**  <a name="integration-amazon-detective"></a>
 Detective automatically collects log data from your AWS resources and uses machine learning, statistical analysis, and graph theory to help you visualize and conduct faster and more efficient security investigations\.